-Bodily and digital detox in Ramadan; can you afford to miss it?
+Can you afford to miss it?

-Regular fasting, devotion and generosity in the month of Ramadan develops a clearer sense of a successful and meaningful life.
+Regular fasting, devotion and generosity in the month of Ramadan develop a clearer sense of a successful and meaningful life.
 Here I explore these key features of the ‘Spring of Righteousness’ that is Ramadan.

 If you are spending too much time online and not enough with your children, family, relatives, and friends, then Ramadan is an ideal opportunity to control this habit.
 Addiction to the Internet is a serious growing problem all over the world.

 Ramadan is an opportunity to rebalance your digital habits; during Ramadan, try to reduce the use of your mobile, Facebook, Twitter and the Internet.
-Instead, spend more time in the mosque face-to-face with your Lord, meeting your brothers and seeing brothers builds human networks and relationships.
+Instead, spend more time in the masjid face-to-face with your Lord, meeting your brothers and seeing brothers builds human networks and relationships.
 There are many social and psychological as well as emotional benefits of seeing and meeting people in person.
 You get the opportunity to share and respond to body language; there are greater opportunities for bonding and building friendships.
 Opening fasts together with others builds trust and lasting relationships.

 - Go on a mobile phone diet.
 Download an app that tracks your phone usage.
 You can then use this information to set a specific goal of how many times per hour or day you allow yourself to check your phone.

 - Put your phone away.
 Simply put your phone somewhere where you will not see it.
 Turn your phone on silent or off especially when praying or reading the Quran, so it won’t distract you.

 - Take a mobile phone holiday.
 Cut mobile phone use out of your life completely for a short period of time such as a weekend or for the full 10 days during Itikaf.